-Last updated May 29, 2026
+Updated May 2026

 Houston Foreclosure Alerts vs HAR Foreclosures

 HAR is useful for listings, comps, and market context.
-HFA is for organizing foreclosure, tax, and code records that usually need verification and outreach before they become a normal listing.
+HFA is for organizing foreclosure, tax, and code records that usually need verification and outreach before they ever become a normal listing.

-Methodology and Sources
+Methodology

 Frequently Asked Questions